Your dreams. Our mission.

 WHAT MAKES NURSE ASSISTING A GOOD CAREER CHOICE?

-- Short-term Training: MassBay’s program is only 8-weeks long, including both lecture and lab/clinical practice.
+- Short-term Training: MassBay’s program is only 8 weeks long, including lecture and lab/clinical practice.

-- Solid Job Growth Prospects: In Massachusetts, this job is expected to grow in excess of 25% from 2008-2018.
+- Solid Job Growth Prospects: In Massachusetts, this job is expected to grow 7% through the year 2024.*

 - Room for Advancement: A Nurse Assistant can, with additional education at MassBay, advance to become a Practical Nurse, and then advance to become a Registered Nurse.